jonfeavel/portfolio/_posts/2026-02-06-ai-terraforming.md

 > The future won’t be defined by customers learning how to use your products.
 > It will be defined by products and solutions meeting customers where they already are.

-This requires more than “adding AI features or licensing.”
+This requires more than “adding AI features” or licensing new tools.
 It demands embedding capabilities directly into the ecosystems, workflows, and decision points where value is created.
 Speed matters.
 Accessibility matters.
 Results matter.

 Leaders who recognize this pattern understand that success is no longer driven solely by centralized innovation teams.
 It depends on enabling the people who understand everyday use cases—those working at the interaction layer with customers, partners, and internal systems.